276linesofCode/blog-posts/test-brihi.md

 	1. Blah blah
 	1. Blah blah blah

-So, if you wanna search for something, [Click on me gurllll] (www.google.com)
+So, if you wanna search for something, [Click on me gurllll](www.google.com)

 As a wise man once said
 > You live once,